JavaScript has 4 ways of defining variables:

 y = 6;

-// x and y now are defined
+// x and y are now defined

 z = x + y;